Tree of Smoke: Reception

-Reviews of the book have been mostly favorable.
 Tree of Smoke was swiftly cited as one of the Best Books of 2007 by The New York Times, whose reviewer, Jim Lewis, called the book "a massive thing and something like a masterpiece".
 Time magazine's Lev Grossman named it one of the Top 10 Fiction Books of 2007, ranking it at #5.
 Grossman praised the book as "the most ambitious novel of the year, and one of the greatest."
+Tree of Smoke won the 2007 National Book Award for Fiction and was a finalist for the 2008 Pulitzer Prize for Fiction.
+It was listed at number 100 in the New York Times' list of 100 Books of the 21st century in 2024.

-B. R. Myers, in The Atlantic wrote a highly critical review of both the book and its author, opining that "once we Americans have ushered a writer into the contemporary pantheon, we will lie to ourselves to keep him there."
+Brian Reynolds Myers, in The Atlantic, wrote a highly critical review of both the book and its author, opining that "once we Americans have ushered a writer into the contemporary pantheon, we will lie to ourselves to keep him there."
+In Literary Review, John Dugdale wrote: "Johnson's expertise in dialogue and atmosphere means it works on the level of the individual scene, suggesting that his natural form is the short story; but when it comes to overall structure and main plotlines, Tree of Smoke is tellingly dependent on reworking other fiction."